mangeshraut712/AssistMe-VirtualAssistant/README.md

 ## Publishing the Website

-### Frontend (Already Deployed on Vercel)
+### Frontend Deployment Options

+You do **not need Vercel** to publish the site.
+Vercel is just one free option; you can publish the frontend anywhere static sites are supported.

+#### Vercel (Current Setup):
-The frontend automatically deploys to Vercel from the GitHub repo.
-Ensure the `ASSISTME_API_BASE` in `script.js` points to your live backend URL.
-Vercel handles static deployment using the `vercel.json` config.
+- Automatically deploys from GitHub repo.
+- Ensure `ASSISTME_API_BASE` in `script.js` points to your live backend URL.
+- Uses `vercel.json` config for output directory.

+#### Alternative Platforms (Vercel not required):
+- **GitHub Pages**: Free, no custom domain cost.
+Serve with any static server.
+- **Netlify**: Free tier available, drag-and-drop deploy.
+- **Render**: Free static site hosting.
+- **AWS S3 + CloudFront**: Low cost, global CDN.
+- **Firebase Hosting**: Free tier for small sites.

+For any static host:
+1. Upload the `frontend/` folder contents.
+2. Update `ASSISTME_API_BASE` in `script.js` to your deployed backend URL.

+**Note**: No API key is needed in the frontend; it remains secure in the backend.

 ### Backend

-Follow the deployment steps above to publish the backend API.
+Follow the deployment steps above to publish the backend API to platforms like Fly.io, Railway, Heroku, or AWS ECS.

 ## ✨ **New Features in Latest Release**